-Lessons learnt
+Lessons learned

-Workgroup members agreed on the merit of sharing lessons learned so that issues may be avoided where possible across the board.
-The provision by the ESO of a summary report of what happened and how the party / parties involved rectified the issue will be sufficient.
-However, a Workgroup member added a caution that manufacturers are not usually open to share what has gone wrong, they prefer to contact their customers directly.
-The Proposer noted that there was no intention with the original to place any obligation to share, for example, intellectual property information but rather; like with aircraft accident reports and the lessons learnt shared with industry after the 9th August 2019 system event; share the broad lessons learnt so that collectively we can all learn from each other and thus better improve how we deal, as a community, with FRT events in the future.
+Workgroup members agreed that there was merit in sharing lessons arising from a system incident to avoid future issues.
+It was noted that if the ESO provides a report outlining what happened, how parties were affected and how the issue was rectified, this would be appropriate.
+A Workgroup member noted that obtaining information can sometimes be difficult as manufacturers tend to resolve issues with customers directly.
+The Proposer noted that there would be no need to request to share intellectual property but rather obtain publicly available information such as aircraft investigation reports or the lessons learned from 9 August system event (as, for example, was shared with the June 2020 GCRP27 meeting); the think was to share the broad lessons learnt so that collectively we can all learn from each other and thus better improve how we deal, as a community, with FRT events in the future.